otto-de/logsmith/README.md

 # logsmith
-Logsmith is a desktop trayicon to assume your favorite aws roles.
+Logsmith is a desktop trayicon to:
+- assume your favorite aws roles, and
+- login & configure your gcloud config

 ```
 “Who are you and how did you get in here?” -